fouwels/drunkr/readme.md

 #Drunkr

-Queriable PCL for a normalized database of drinks and vendors, and bottles, and etc. - with a sample restFul api on top.

-Going to be used for something one day..

-Not finished, at all.
-Core is ish, api is not.
+.net asp.net 6 PCL demo api, + a blatant rip off of cocktail flow client.

+asp.net vnext + EF over sqlite and all the usual.

+project.json build system, no msbuild to be seen here ey.

+__Build agains BETA6__ updating to RC2 but haha breaking changes.